ngen-brett/gitlab-ce/doc/install/aws/index.md

 for GitLab on AWS.
 You should customize it to accommodate your needs.

 NOTE: **Note**
-The GitLab HA AWS installation is recommended for organizations with 300 users and up.
 For organizations with 300 users or less, the recommended AWS instatilation method is to launch an EC2 single box [Omnibus installation](https://about.gitlab.com/install/), and implement a snapshot strategy for backing up the data.

 ## Introduction